Skip to content

 Monitoring

 molq separates submission from observation.
 Jobs are persisted in SQLite, refreshed by reconciliation, and surfaced through handles, record lists, CLI commands, and a Rich dashboard.
+Reconciliation, polling, and events all live on Submitor; live scheduler introspection lives on Cluster.

 Job Lifecycle